-King Henry II temporarily visited at York on several occasions and, in 1175, received recognition from King William of Scotland while in York.
+King Henry II temporarily visited York Castle on several occasions and, in 1175, received recognition from King William of Scotland in York.
 In March 1190, 150 Jews sought refuge within the keep of York Castle from a rioting mob.
 Surrounded and trapped within the castle, the Jews took their own lives rather than surrender to the rioters.
 The timber keep was once again burnt to the ground.

 The buildings across the bailey in front of the keep entrance were once used as prisons within the old castle walls but today serve as the Crown Court building and Castle Museum.
-Behind the Court House exists a small section of the outer bailey wall and small corner tower that avoided destruction when remainder of the outer bailey was removed during the early 20th century.
-York Castle can be thoroughly explored in approximately an hour.
+Behind the Court House are a small section of the outer bailey wall and a small corner tower that avoided destruction when the remainder of the outer bailey was removed during the early 20th century.
+York Castle can be thoroughly explored in approximately an hour or two.
 For convenience, a car park is located next to the castle.
-York Castle is an easy walk from the York train station.
+York Castle is also a manageable walk from York train station.

-The castles of Knaresborough, Spofforth and Ripley are located within 50 miles of York to the east towards Harrogate.
+The castles of Knaresborough, Spofforth, and Ripley are located within 50 miles of York to the east towards Harrogate.